AykutAcarer/Web-Database-Library-Management-Project/README.md

 With this Application; I can add, delete Students and Books to my Database and also update their information on my Database.
 I can select a student and take Information about that Books that these Student has borrowed.

+As a Project Management Tool i used Maven.

 #Technologies

 1.Frontend